LucaDeSiena/MuRAT/README.md

   4. **Understand the output figure files**

+Beware, *.fig* figures are created with the invisible option in Matlab.
+Use the function *openfig(..,'visible','on')* to open them from the command window.
 All the figures are stored in subdirectories in the **Label** folder, created in the working directory:

 *Structure of the Label Folder, where results are stored*
 --------